ANTIBIOTICS - ANTI-FUNGALS - ANTI-VIRALS - ANTI-PARASITICS (Updated March 2012)

 Further problems in treating Lyme disease

 If Borrelia bacteria, which have an affinity for collagen, remain in tissue, such as tendons and cartilages, perhaps in non-motile cystic forms (rolled up to a ball) or cell wall deficiency forms (blebs, spheroplasts), rather than found in the bloodstream, then no antibiotic can reach the pathogens there very well.
 This means a stand-alone antibiotic regimen lasting months, or even years, without success would be the wrong tactic in the fight!
 In this case, one should change the antibiotics even after 3-4 weeks with no improvement!

 Fighting the Borrelia bacteria, which can sometimes form into masses such as a biofilm mat protecting them against chemicals, immune system etc. and located in all kinds of tissue, is very difficult, but crucial to treat for improvements.
 Good success could be obtained by taking black walnut extract, grapefruit-seed extract, garlic, soy, tangerine or teasel root a few hours before the use of antibiotics to force them out more from the tissue, and hopefully penetrating their biofilm.
-Ayurveda is used now by many, as in the herb Terminalia Chebula, which may help to penetrate their biofilm which serves as external cell protection.
+Ayurveda is used now by many, as in the herb Terminalia Chebula (indian gooseberry), which seem to help to penetrate their biofilm which serves as external cell protection.
 I had no success with Terminalia Chebula but rather with all kinds of citric fruits or bitter herbs.

 If you had a successful antibiotic treatment for a few months and have been symptom free for a longer time, you should stop the antibiotic regimen for awhile.
 If all the typical symptoms of the disease start again (relapse), you may try another antibiotic regimen for three to four weeks, instead of treating it again for many months as with the initial treatment.